HasanK404/OS-TUT-4/README.md

  - Hasan Khan: 100820450
  -
 # Installation & Usage
-To install `myshell`, follow these steps:
+To install play the game , follow these steps:
 1. Clone the repository to your local machine.
    ```bash
    git clone OS-TUT-4